GeorgeLychock/georgelychock-career/_documentation/code-changes-scratch-list.md

     -   Download button and connected text should float right, md and higher viewports
     -   Alt text all links and images
     -   Social media links will have circular backgrounds, with two sizes and colors, distinquishing more important links for the less important links
+    -   Change all html comments 'areas' to 'sections'